bobby-didcoding/django_course/steps/module_2.md

 "Django makes it easier to build better web apps more quickly and with less code."

 In this module, we will be creating a Django application for our project.
 A Django application is a Python package that is specifically intended for use in a Django project.
-An application may use common Django conventions, such as having models, tests, urls, and views submodules.
+An application may use common Django conventions, such as having models, tests, URL's, and views submodules.

 Our application will be called 'core'.
 This application will hold the logic for our core/main web pages i.e. home, about us, contact us...